-Install Nexus IQ for Jira
+Install Nexus IQ for Jira from the Atlassian Marketplace

 - Select Applications from the pop-up menu.

 - Select IQ Jira Plugin.
 The Nexus IQ Configuration page shows up.

-- Set the IQ Server configuration parameters.
+- Enter the Nexus IQ Configuration parameters.

 - Click the Test button to confirm that a connection can be established.